Light aircraft carrier: History

-In World War II (WWII), the United States Navy produced a number of light carriers by converting cruiser hulls.
+In World War II, the United States Navy produced a number of light carriers by converting cruiser hulls.
 These Independence-class aircraft carriers, converted from Cleveland-class light cruisers, were unsatisfactory ships for aviation with their narrow, short decks and slender, high-sheer hulls; in virtually all respects the escort carriers were superior aviation vessels.
 These issues were superseded by Independence-class ships' virtue of being available at a time when available carrier decks had been reduced to Enterprise and Saratoga in the Pacific and Ranger in the Atlantic.
 In addition, they had enough speed to take part in fleet actions with the larger carriers while escort carriers did not.
 Late in the war, a follow on to the Independence class, the Saipan class, was designed.
 Two vessels in this class—Saipan and Wright—were completed after the war's end.
 After very brief lives as carriers, the Saipans were converted to command and communication ships.

-By the start of WWII, the Royal Navy's HMS Hermes, the first purpose-built aircraft carrier (launched 1919, sunk 1942) was being considered as equivalent to a light aircraft carrier, due to her small size, small aircraft complement and lack of armour.
-The British 1942 design light fleet carrier, originally designated the Colossus class, was a scaled-down version of their Illustrious-class fleet carrier.
+By the start of World War II, the Royal Navy's HMS Hermes, the first purpose-built aircraft carrier (launched 1919, sunk 1942) was being considered as equivalent to a light aircraft carrier, due to her small size, small aircraft complement and lack of armour.
+The British 1942 Design Light Fleet Carrier, originally designated the Colossus class, was a scaled-down version of their Illustrious-class fleet carrier.
 The design could be built in a yard with little or no experience of warship construction.
 Although built to merchant standards, the design incorporated better watertight subdivision.
 Expected to have a lifetime of about three years, the last of the design was taken out of service in 2001.
 The first ten were built as the Colossus class, though two of these were modified whilst under construction into aircraft maintenance carriers.
-An additional five carriers, none of which were completed in time for service in WWII, were built with revisions upgrading the design to handle larger and heavier aircraft, receiving the designation Majestic class.
+An additional five carriers, none of which were completed in time for service in World War II, were built with revisions upgrading the design to handle larger and heavier aircraft, receiving the designation Majestic class.
 In the post-war period, the Royal Navy operated a force of the ten Colossus carriers, while the five Majestic carriers were sold, during construction, to Australia, Canada and India.
 The Majestics were followed, after the war, by the four light carriers of the Centaur class.

-In the 1970s the RN introduced a new type of light carrier, designed to operate the V/STOL Hawker Siddeley Harrier.
-Originally classed as "through-deck cruisers," the three-ship Invincible class served into the early 21st century; HMS Invincible was key to the British victory in the Falklands War.
+In the 1970s the Royal Navy introduced a new type of light carrier, designed to operate the V/STOL Hawker Siddeley Harrier.
+Originally classed as "through-deck cruisers", the three-ship Invincible class served into the early 21st century; HMS Invincible was key to the British victory in the Falklands War.